boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 npm i @boxyhq/remix-auth-saml
 ```

+## Authenticator

+Next we need an `Authenticator` instance from `remix-auth`.
+Before that just a small primer on [remix-auth](https://github.com/sergiodxa/remix-auth).

+> Remix Auth is a complete open-source authentication solution for Remix.run applications.

+> Heavily inspired by Passport.js, but completely rewrote it from scratch to work on top of the Web Fetch API.
+Remix Auth can be dropped in to any Remix-based application with minimal setup.

+> As with Passport.js, it uses the strategy pattern to support the different authentication flows.
+Each strategy is published individually as a separate npm package.

 ## SAML Service Provider

 To get saml working, we need a service provider (SP) that constructs the SAML request, redirects the app to Identity Provider (IdP), and parses the SAML response coming from the IdP.